dahlia/sqlalchemy-imageattach/docs/guide/declare.rst

 ``UserPicture`` in the above example omits :attr:`object_id
 <sqlalchemy_imageattach.entity.Image.object_id>` property, because it
-provides the default value when the primary key is integer.
-It has to be explicitly implemented when the primary key is not integer or composite key.
+provides the default value when the primary key is integer or UUID.
+It has to be explicitly implemented when the primary key is not integer/UUID or is composite key.

+.. versionchanged:: 1.0.1
+   Since 1.0.1, :attr:`~sqlalchemy_imageattach.entity.Image.object_id` has
+   a more default implementation for :class:`~uuid.UUID` primary keys.
+   If a primary key is not composite and :class:`~uuid.UUID` type, :attr:`~sqlalchemy_imageattach.entity.Image.object_id` for that doesn't have to be implemented.

 For example, the most simple and easiest (although naive) way to implement :attr:`~sqlalchemy_imageattach.entity.Image.object_id` for the string primary